rzfeeser/githubActions-selenium-javascript/README.md

 ## Help & Training
-If you are looking for Ansible or automation training for GitHub Actions, I offer in person and online training solutions for individuals and groups.
-For more information, reach out via my [contact portal at IRIS7](https://iris7.com/contact)
+Since 2010 I've been providing in person and online technical training solutions for large organizations and individuals.
+If you're looking for a training solution, reach out via my [contact portal at IRIS7](https://iris7.com/contact)